Being a solo artist is harder than being in a band. Being in a band is harder than being solo. Being unsupported is worse than both.

 So if you take bold-promising Web Apps & Forums off the table and can’t be a sideman, your options are yourself or a teacher.

-If you are a true self-starter then this article and all the others I have written on getting your record made and posted is probably all you need.
+If you are a true self-starter then this Course and all the other articles I have written on getting your record made and posted is probably all you need.
 If so, read, apply, ship, check your stats and do it again.

 You can get a peer/collaborator but that is often a case of the blind leading the blind in this matter; so you hire a teacher.